visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

   * The *recenter()* expression function is a *toggle* in that it will take whatever the variable's centering is and swap it (node->zone and zone->node).
   * The *recenter()* expression function also takes a second argument, a string of one of the values *toggle*, *zonal*, *nodal* to force a particular behavior.
-  * Note that when you press *Apply*, the current plot of "bar" does not change.
+  * Note that when you click *Apply*, the current plot of "bar" does not change.
 You need to manually delete and re-create the plot (or clear and re-draw the plots).

 Finally, note that these two expressions...